-The Kyrgyz Republic's comprehensive health financing reforms consisted of national-level pooling of funds, prospective purchasing methods, explicit definition of benefits, and downsizing in the hospital sector.
-The benefits package consisted of free primary care for the entire population and copayment for inpatient care.
+The Kyrgyz Republic's benefit package consisted of free primary care for the entire population and co-payment for inpatient care.
 Due to these reforms, from 2001 to 2004 excess hospital capacity was reduced from 1,464 buildings to 784 with a concomitant cost reduction.
-Conditional on hospitalization, the poorest 40 percent experienced a significant increase in out-of-pocket payments in control regions but a slight decline in reform regions.
-For all income groups, reforms were effective in limiting the increase of out-of-pocket payments for hospitalization by US\$10 for an average household.
-The Kyrgyz experience provides evidence that patient financial burden may be reduced through more efficient use of public resources and that in settings with high informal payments, introduction of copayments for hospitalization may not have a negative effect on financial protection.
+Conditional on hospitalization, the poorest 40% percent experience a slight decline in out-of-pocket payments.

-Source: Yazbeck 2009.
+Source: Yazbeck, AJ.
+2009